elssiany/HuaweiMobileServices-Android/README.md

   - [Map Kit](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/hms-map-v4-abouttheservice) - The HMS Map Kit is a set of interfaces for map development in Android.
   - [Push Kit](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/push-introduction) - HUAWEI Push Kit is a messaging service provided by Huawei for developers.
 It establishes a messaging channel from the cloud to devices.
   - [Analytics Kit](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/3021001) -HUAWEI Analytics Kit predefines a large number of analytics models to help you clearly understand user behavior and gain in-depth insights into users, products, and content.
+  - [Crash Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-crash-introduction) -The Crash service of AppGallery Connect is a lightweight crash analysis service, in which Huawei provides a Crash SDK that can be quickly integrated into your app, without the need for coding.